HCDigitalScholarship/summer-django/flask_2.md

 createServer()
 ```

+## Flask
 Flask is one of the simplest Python web frameworks available and has a lot in common with Django.
+In the next few steps, we're going to:
-Create a new folder called `flask_app`.
+- Create a new folder called `flask_app`
 - Create app.py in the `flask_app` directory
 - Download [courses.csv](https://github.com/HCDigitalScholarship/summer-django/raw/master/courses.csv) to the `flask_app` directory
-- create a subfolder templates for our index.html file
+- create a templates subfolder  for our index.html file
 - create a static subfolder for our main.css file

 ```
 flask_app
-    ├── .env
     ├── app.py
-    ├── requirements.txt
     ├── static
     │   └── main.css
     └── templates